MercyOne North Iowa Bariatric Surgery

 BMI is a measure used to define overweight, obesity and morbid obesity and reflects the amount of excess body fat an adult has.

-Bariatric & Weight Loss Surgeries
+Bariatric and Weight Loss Surgeries

-Laparoscopic Roux-en-Y gastric bypass is a weight loss surgery in which the stomach is divided into two sections.
+Gastric bypass is a weight loss surgery in which the stomach is divided into two sections.
 One is a small upper pouch, which is connected to the small intestine so that during a small meal, food bypasses the stomach and causes a full, satisfied feeling.
 The second is the bypassed part of the stomach, which is left intact and may be used in the future if needed.

 Laparoscopic Sleeve Gastrectomy